dkoehl/downloadlinkgrabber/Readme.md

 # Ebook Hell - Ebook link grabber
 This little script will get you link from the ebook page. there is no downloading integrated or something else, this script works only with text links.
-If you want to download, publish or steal ebooks, don´t use this script.
+If you want to download or steal ebooks, you are not allowed to use this script.
 This script is only for the fun of it.

 ## Configuration